 Transactions with Gold.
 These transactions are not an investment service pursuant to the Capital Market Trading Act.
 Article 6 regulates special conditions for the Transactions with Gold and they are provided regardless of the completion of the Investor Questionnaire.

 Before providing the Services (with the exception of Transactions with Gold), the Bank submits an Investor Questionnaire to the Client and asks it to complete it.
 The Client can refuse to complete the Investor Questionnaire.
 The Services will not be provided to the Client without completing the Investor Questionnaire if the Client has not explicitly refused to complete it.
+The Bank is entitled to not accept or to refuse to execute the Order submitted to the Bank orally by telephone if the Client has refused to complete the Investor Questionnaire.

 The result of the Investor Questionnaire pursuant to Article 1.4 is changed with the completion of a new Investor Questionnaire by the Client and the subsequent handover of the instructions related to this result to the Client.